Jenkins Single Pipeline for Multiple Repositories using Webhooks

 First time using Jenkins?
 Please refer to the following documentation.

-A Personal Access Token from an automation user or an common user to SCM (Github, Gitlab, Bitbucket, etc.) and Jenkins, to provide Jenkins access to code repositories;
+A Personal Access Token from an automation user or a common user to SCM (GitHub, GitLab, Bitbucket, etc.) and Jenkins, to provide Jenkins access to code repositories;

 Docker is installed at the host and docker group access privileges to the Jenkins user;

 A Personal Token stored at Jenkins as user-password Credential.
 The user must be the token owner and the password as the token itself;

 A generic token to act as the Conviso pipeline identifier.
 It may be a Credential type or not.
 It will be used at webhook's URL as a pipeline identifier

 At Jenkins' main menu, create a new job;

 Label the Job as you wish and select the Pipeline type;

 At the Build Triggers section, create a Generic Webhook Trigger;